bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Song selection seems slower through access?
 * Determine if scene store really needs its own song and scene index.

-# Brainless JS tasks
-* Get rid of PopupAnnotation listener.

 # Easy reduction tasks
 * Some todos to make a selector.
 * Have verse store for queued verse select, just like annotation store.
 * Listeners know to render themselves
-* Mount, responsive, proscenium, and theatre values can just be aggregate selectors.
-Basically, get rid of everything in window that's not the window width and height.
-Replace in map state to props first.
-Stringify dimension props.
-* Also, the listeners.
 * Make isActivated and isSelected selectors.
 * Shorten constants to abbreviations?